iterative-iteration

 The beauty of an iterative process lies in the numerous benefits it offers:

-While the iterative process offers numerous benefits, it has challenges.
+While the iterative process offers numerous benefits, it also presents several challenges:

 Frequently Asked Questions